jkristia/ang-20-copilot-demo/prompt.md

 - if necessary refactor API, but keep it clean as the same will be used for other tables, e.g. the employees table is next.
 	- update api.rest as needed

+## TODO
+- client table store should not cache the table once the last component is destroyed. either the store should be injected at component level or somecleanup must be done
+- remove the 1000 'take' from getData, for now all rows should be returned
+-